amigatomte/dm-remap/docs/SPARE_POOL_USAGE.md

-# dm-remap v4.0 - Spare Pool Management
+# dm-remap v4.0 - External Spare Device Support

 ## Overview

-The **Spare Pool Management** feature (Priority 3) allows dm-remap to use external block devices as additional remapping capacity when internal drive spare sectors become exhausted.
+The **External Spare Device Support** feature (Priority 3) allows dm-remap to use external block devices as additional remapping capacity when internal drive spare sectors become exhausted.

+**Important**: This is a **spare device registry**, not a pool management system.
+It provides:
+- Manual device registration (no automation)
+- First-fit allocation (no optimization)
+- Basic tracking (no intelligence)

 ## Key Features

-- ✅ Manual spare device addition/removal
+- ✅ Manual spare device registration/removal
-- ✅ First-fit allocation strategy
+- ✅ First-fit allocation strategy (simple sequential search)
-- ✅ Bitmap-based space tracking
+- ✅ Device capacity tracking
 - ✅ Integration with health monitoring (Priority 1)
 - ✅ Persistent configuration (Priority 6)
 - ✅ Simple, robust design

+## What This Is NOT

+This is **NOT** a pool management system.
+We did not build:
+- ❌ Automatic device discovery
+- ❌ Load balancing or optimization
+- ❌ Best-fit or round-robin allocation
+- ❌ Pool-wide capacity planning
+- ❌ Automatic rebalancing
+- ❌ Health-based device selection

+It's just a **list of devices** with simple **first-fit allocation**.

 ## When to Use Spare Pool